sodexx7/TrueStable/README-Edited.md

 ![Diagram](diagram.png)

 **Investor Incentives**: Investors who supply stablecoins, such as USDC, have the opportunity to acquire more ORE tokens.
-They can do this either by directly purchasing ORE or by staking ORE, leveraging our proprietary token accumulation mechanism to increase their holdings over time.
+They can do this either by directly purchasing ORE or by staking ORE, one the contrary, leveraging our token accumulation mechanism to increase their holdings over time.

 **User Transactions**: Users can supply their ORE tokens to the platform.
 Based on a pre - determined collaboration ratio, they will receive the corresponding amount of USDC.
 This allows users to access liquidity without selling their valuable ORE tokens.